-This is a guest post from Jess Carbert.
+This is a guest post about addictive comic books from Jess Carbert.
 Jess is a freelance journalist with training in the mystic arts of print, television, radio, and a dash of PR.
 When she’s not mowing people down in her wheelchair, she’s writing like her life depends on it, or getting willfully lost in a book.
 Follow her on Twitter @heyits_

 Nimona by Noelle Stevenson